-Considerations / Opportunities For The Future ASSURING THAT BASIC SKILL COURSES LEAD TO SUCCESS + THE COMPLETION OF STUDENT GOALS
+ASSURING THAT BASIC SKILL COURSES LEAD TO SUCCESS + THE COMPLETION OF STUDENT GOALS

 - Accurately assess and place students in courses appropriate to their abilities and academic preparation. - Determine whether students emerge from different sections of the same course with comparable new skills. - Assure students are fully prepared by each course for the next course in a sequence and/or collegelevel sequence. - Integrate basic skills in appropriate lower division courses. - Take a leadership role in the Regional Consortium for Adult Education to address the need for basic skills and ESL education in the region. - Include basic skills sequences when promoting pathways to associate degrees and transfer success.
-This may also include developing enhanced non-credit offerings with pathways to certificates, associate degrees and transfer. - Train all employees in methodologies that support basic skills students. - Continue actively seeking basic skills grant funding.
+This may also include developing enhanced non-credit offerings with pathways to certificates, associate degrees and transfer. - Hire and train full-time and adjunct faculty in basic skills methodologies.

+Continue actively seeking basic skills grant funding.
 This may require designating a District or College level manager for responsibility of grant writing, fiscal management and implementation.

-The crisis in educational attainment is pervasive at all

-levels of public education.
-Across California community colleges, more than 60% of entering students require at least one basic skills class when they enroll, (recent information in the 2016-17 Governor's Budget Proposals places that figure at 75%).
-In California, only 25% of basic skills reading students ever enroll in transfer-level English classes and only 10% make it to transfer-level math, (A Guide to Transforming Basic Skills Education).
+The crisis in educational attainment is pervasive at all levels of public education.
+Across California community colleges more than 60% of entering students require at least one basic skills class when they enroll.
+(Recent information in the 2016-17 Governor's Budget Proposals places that figure at 75%.)
+In California, only 25% of basic skills reading students ever enroll in transfer-level English classes and only 10% make it to transfer-level math.
+(A Guide to Transforming Basic Skills Education).

-SBVC is among the California community colleges with the largest share of under prepared students.
-Reading, writing, math and ESL instruction are in high demand.
+SBVC is among the California community colleges with the largest share of underprepared students.
+Reading, writing, math and ESL instruction are areas of high demand and need.
 The State Student Success Scorecard reports a low success rate for the College in progress to subsequent enrollment in college-level work.
-By this measure, SBVC's success is low in both English and math compared to other community colleges in the state.
-Under prepared students was the most frequently identified issue in interviews with deans and faculty at SBVC.
+By this measure, SBVC's success is low in both English and math compared to other community colleges in the State.
+The topic of underprepared students was the most frequently identified issue in interviews with deans and faculty at SBVC.

-The growing Hispanic population in the region, many of whom have limited English proficiency, reflect the need for ESL instruction and basic skills.
+The growing Hispanic population in the region, many of whom have limited English proficiency, reflect the need for ESL instruction and basic skills as well.
 The current work of the Regional Consortium for Adult Education is an opportunity to clarify the role of SBVC in answering this important unmet need for ESL instruction.

 The impact of low educational attainment is hard to overestimate.
-The social costs of unemployment and underemployment are seen in poverty, crime rates, mental health needs, and other conditions that undermine communities.
+The social costs of unemployment and underemployment are seen in poverty, crime rates, mental health needs and other conditions that undermine communities.
 There is little doubt that education is a factor in these costs to society.
-The economic costs are direct, reflected in employers decisions to locate elsewhere due to a lack of a skilled and/or educated workforce and dissatisfaction with job applicants.
+The economic costs are direct.
+They are reflected in employers deciding to locate elsewhere because of a lack of a skilled and/or educated workforce and dissatisfaction with applicants for jobs.